 UPDATEstatements will be generated to roll back UPDATE operations that are tracked.

 INSERTstatements will be generated to roll back DELETE operations that are tracked.

-By default, data tracking tickets are approved by database administrators (DBAs).
-For more information about approval rules for data tracking tickets, see Data Tracking.
+- Wait for approval.
+Note By default, a data tracking ticket is approved by a database administrator (DBA) of a database.
+For more information about the security rules for approving data tracking tickets, see Data Tracking.

-- Select multiple data change records and export the rollback statements for these records at a time.
-Each page displays 10 records by default and 200 records at most.
-You can specify the number of records displayed per page as needed.
+- Select multiple change records and export the rollback statements for these records at a time.
+By default, each page displays 10 records.
+A maximum of 200 records can be displayed on each page.
+You can specify the number of records to be displayed per page as needed.

-- Filter INSERT, UPDATE, and DELETE records by using the Track Type drop-down list.
+- Filter INSERT, UPDATE, and DELETE records by setting the Track Type parameter.